marybeshaw/skill-building-program/badges-in-development/html/_micro_integration-features.md

 Choose one:

-1) Make a creative project that demonstrates:
+1) Make a creative project that demonstrates the following (check compatibility):
 - [ ] Fullscreen API
 - [ ] History API
 - [ ] ContentEditable